 Dr Tim Mawson

 I first came to St Peter’s as an undergraduate and stayed on for my first postgraduate degree.
 I did go away for a little bit, for my doctoral studies.
 It was alright, but I don’t think I’ll go away again (until such time as I have to leave, summoned to join the even-more-exalted ‘College of St Peter’ above).
-I met my future wife when we were both students at the college and we now have two children.
+I met my future wife when we were both students at the college and we now have two children and a dog.
 Outside of work, I’m usually with them and usually enjoying it.

 In recent years, I have tended to focus my teaching on the Philosophy of Religion and Value Theory.
 I teach for ‘The Philosophy of Religion’ paper and the ‘Ethics’ and the ‘Aesthetics and the Philosophy of Criticism’ papers.
 I also teach an introductory course on Moral Philosophy, based on Mill’s ‘Utilitarianism’, to our first-years and such visiting students as wish to take it up.

 Most of my students are from St Peters, but I also do some teaching for other colleges, either in exchange for SPC students sent out, or for the BPhil in Philosophy or the MSt or MPhil in Philosophical Theology.
 What I enjoy most about teaching at Oxford is the tutorial system, an essential insight behind which (viz. that it’s only by subjecting one’s opinions to the closest of cross-questioning and counter-argument that one gets to own [as in have a right to] them, rather than merely happen to possess them) dates back at least to Socrates and the ‘tutorials’ which he gave.
 It’s a pleasure and a somewhat-intimidating honour to find myself continuing that tradition as best I’m able.